rolloclarke/quill/index.md

 main_menu: a
 ---

+##Quill

+Quill is a tool for playwrights or theatre script editors.

-Quill is a **very simple** plain text format for playwriting.
+Really it is two things: a **very simple** plain text format for playwriting, and an online [conversion tool](converter) that allows you to print a decent looking script.

 Playwrights and theatre people should use it because:

-* It's free, in every sense.
+* It's free, in every sense
+* It's quick to learn
 * Plain text can be edited on any computer easily
 * The plain text itself is nice and readable
 * Sending Word or Pages documents around is a ridiculous way to live
-* You can use the [converter](converter) to print an even nicer looking script
+* It prevents all the hassle of messed up formatting

+Playwrights and theatre people should **not** use it because:

+* Perhaps editing plain text is contrary to the artistic temperament
+* It's quick to learn, but not instant

 ###It looks like this: